gersteinj/text_to_images/README.md

 ## Important Message
 * Please do not distribute this program yourself.
 If you have friends who want to use it, please direct them here so they can get the updated version as I continue to improve it.
 You can send them to this page or to my [website](http://www.robotsinheels.com), which has a link to access this page as well.
 The user interface is about the most minimal possible just to get it working - improvements are coming!
-* I haven't had time to test in Linux yet, and I don't have a Mac to test on, but both operating systems should work.
-Please let me know if they don't.
+* This version is Windows only.
+I'll post a Linux version soon.
+Sorry to the OSX users out there - I can't compile it for you without access to a Mac.
+If you want to use it and don't have access to Windows, let me know - there's a way to use it, it's just a lot less convenient.
 * If you have questions or suggestions, please reach out to me at gersteinj@gmail.com or as @gersteinj on Twitter.
 Feel free to get hold of me here, too, if you're comfortable with Git/GitHub.

 ## Getting Started